To Prove Four Color Theorem: Introduction

 All the knowledge in literatures on coloring an outerplanar graph is that it can be colored with $3$ colors since its minimum vertex degree is no bigger than $2$~\cite{PS1986}.
 A simple iterative algorithm can output a $3$-color assignment which removes a degree $\leq 2$ vertex, then colors the remaining graph, at last restores the removed vertex with the unused color different from colors assigned to its neighbors.

-In this paper, we find a kind of graphs and name them as wing graphs.
-They have concise geometric view and good categorized property.
-A wing-1 graph is drawn as all its vertices on a straight line and edges on one side of the line without edge crossing.
-We prove an outerplanar graph is equivalent with a wing-1 graph.
-In the proof of the equivalence, a method can be deduced to draw an outplanar graph to a wing-1 graph which can also be used to test outerplanarity of a graph.
-The concise outlook of wing-1 graph makes some properties of outerplanar graph can be easier found.
-For example, every wing-1 graph, i.e. every outerplanar graph, has a degree $\leq 2$ vertex.
-Wing-1 graph pictures a better geometric view to make observation for outerplanar graph, which motivates our work on new results of coloring of outerplanar graph.
+The concise outlook of book-1 graph makes some properties of outerplanar graph can be easier found.
+For example, every book-1 graph, i.e. every outerplanar graph, has a degree $\leq 2$ vertex.
+Book-1 graph pictures a better geometric view to make observation for outerplanar graph, which motivates our work on new results of coloring of outerplanar graph.

 Our paper is organized as follows.
-In section~\ref{sec-wing-graph} we prepare some definitions and introduce wing graph.
-Section~\ref{sec-wing-1} proves the equivalence relation between outerplanar graph and wing-1 graph and deduces a simple linear time algorithm to draw an outerplanar graph to a wing-1 graph.
-Inspired by the simple structure of wing-1 graph, some properties of outerplanar graph can be easier proved.

-Section~\ref{sec-regularity} presents more properties of color assignment of outerplanar graph and discusses a possible way to generalize our results of $3$-coloring of outerplanar graph to prove four color problem in planar graph.
+In Section~\ref{sec-book-1} we prepare some definitions and prove the properties of perimeter trace in outerplanar graph and in book-1 graph.
+Section~\ref{sec-regularity} presents more properties of color assignment of outerplanar graph which does not depend on minimum degree of outerplanar graph.
+Then we discusses a way to generalize our results of $3$-coloring of outerplanar graph to prove four color problem in planar graph.
 Section~\ref{sec-conclusion} concludes.